U.S. Holocaust Memorial Museum opens exhibition on American response to Nazism

 Visitors can walk through a winding corridor that displays an interactive touchscreen map of newspaper articles about events from the 1930s, all of which the museum crowdsourced.

-“We asked students and citizen historians from around the country to go into their local papers and find articles about their local papers [covering] Nazism,” said Mr. Greene.
+“We asked students and citizen historians from around the country to go into their local papers and find articles about their local papers [covering] Nazism,” Mr. Greene said.
 “They’ve uploaded 15,000 articles to that website since 2016.”

 The exploration through the 1930s will take visitors on a virtual voyage across the sea via a mural showing of how few refugees were admitted to the U.S. before the war.

-“The tragedy is that it’s really before the Holocaust begins that America could have done the most to make a difference,” said Mr. Greene.
+“The tragedy is that it’s really before the Holocaust begins that America could have done the most to make a difference,” Mr. Greene said.
 “If we had maximized the quotas at this point, and issued all the immigration visas that we could, we could let in 120,000 refugees over this 1933 to 1941 period.”

 Visitors also can absorb compilations of newsreels, radio newscasts and movies showcasing the country’s growing concerns about communism and Jews fleeing Eastern Europe.

-“Anti-Semites in America at the time are strongly linking Jews with communism and saying they can’t be loyal to America,” said Mr. Greene.
+“Anti-Semites in America at the time are strongly linking Jews with communism and saying they can’t be loyal to America,” Mr. Greene said.

 Polling questions on colorful boards are scattered throughout the space, highlighting the economic anxieties Americans faced in the Great Depression and their reluctance to enter in another world war so soon after the last one.